Buttered cat paradox

 The paradox arises when one considers what would happen if one attached a piece of buttered toast (butter side up) to the back of a cat, then dropped the cat from a large height.
 The buttered cat paradox, submitted by artist John Frazee of Kingston, New York, won a 1993 Omni magazine competition about paradoxes.
 The basic premise, stating the conditions of the cat and bread and posed as a question, was presented in a routine by comic and juggler Michael Davis, appearing on The Tonight Show with Johnny Carson, July 22, 1988.

 Thought experiments

-Some people jokingly maintain that the experiment will produce an anti-gravity effect.
-They propose that as the cat falls towards the ground, it will slow down and start to rotate, eventually reaching a steady state of hovering a short distance from the ground while rotating at high speed as both the buttered side of the toast and the cat's feet attempt to land on the ground.
+The buttered cat paradox has been highlighted as a paradigmatic example of a thought experiment.
+Some people jokingly maintain that the experiment produces an anti-gravity effect.
+They propose that as the cat falls toward the ground, it slows down and starts to rotate, eventually reaching a steady state of hovering a short distance from the ground while rotating at high speed as both the buttered side of the toast and the cat's feet attempt to land on the ground.

 In June 2003, Kimberly Miner won a Student Academy Award for her film Perpetual Motion.
 Miner based her film on a paper written by a high-school friend that explored the potential implications of the cat and buttered toast idea.